InteractionEcologies/scilla-mobile/scilla-mobile/README.md

 * Flow warnings and errors should show in the IDE (VSCode), under Problems.
 * You can also run `npx flow`.

+## Publishing/Deployment
+* Overview:
+  * The iOS and Android app uses a different URL to load the code in development and production.
+  * Under development setting, the code is load from a server running locally (started with `npm run start` or `expo start`)
+  * Under production setting, the code uses the URL specifies in `app.json` to fetch the published code on Expo.
+This allows over the air update.
+* `npx expo publish`
+  * This will publish the JS asset to the Expo server.
+* Then, for iOS, build the project with `Release` settings.
+Or just Archive and publish it.

 ## Debugging
 ### iOS
 * Show the debugging menu on iPhone